Quantum algorithms for optimal effective theory of many-body systems: Variational search of the effective Hamiltonian

 \section{Variational search of the effective Hamiltonian}

 With limited quantum resources, searching for the effective Hamiltonian based on QPE and Grover's algorithm is not feasible for noisy intermediate-scale quantum (NISQ) devices \cite{bib:35}.
-In this section, we introduce an alternative method, variational search, to find the optimal effective Hamiltonian with a shallow quantum circuit, such that it can be implemented on NISQ devices.
+In this section, we introduce an alternative method, variational search, to find the optimal effective Hamiltonian in a set of candidates with a shallow quantum circuit, such that it can be implemented on NISQ devices.